aumf/files/US_list.md

    - Sink ship near harbor entrance.
 Conduct funerals for mock-victims.
     It goes on to say, "we could blow up a drone (unmanned) vessel anywhere in the Cuban waters."

-    The media has incorrect claimed that the plans were intended to cause harm to civilians.
+    The media has incorrectly claimed that the plans were intended to cause harm to civilians.

  - 1960-1962, CIA's activities against Castro.
 A number of allegations stem from a poor reading of selective documents, out of thousands: that assassination and sabotage was a main and integral part of anti-Castro activities, including the use of the mafia.
 An authoritative history on the subject finds this is not so: